-Bump maps, again, can be any black and white 2D images.
-They tell Enscape to interpret a surface as protruding (bright parts of the texture) or pushed in (dark parts of the texture).
+Bump maps can be any black and white 2D images.
+They tell Enscape to interpret a surface as protruding (bright parts of the texture) or recessed (dark parts of the texture).

-Bump maps can make for an incredible surface detail and noise, without having to use a lot of geometry or modeling.
-You can use this feature for noise on concrete surfaces, wood, or even full reliefs!
-This can go a long way in convincing the viewer of looking at a realistic picture.
+Height maps can make for incredible surface detail and noise, without actually affecting or adding more geometry.
+You can use this feature for noise on concrete surfaces, wood, tiling, or even full reliefs!
+This can go a long way in convincing the viewer that they are looking at a realistic picture.

-As powerful of a feature this is, it’s very easy to setup.
-Just select an image file using the – Button.
-It doesn’t even have to be black & white, Enscape will take care of that for you.
+As powerful as this feature is, it’s very easy to setup.
+Just select an image file using the blue folder button.
+A Bump map doesn’t even have to be black & white, as Enscape will take care of that for you.

-Then, select the intensity the effect should be applied with, using the “Amount” slider.
-Negative values will invert the effect, causing dark areas to stick out and bright areas to be pushed in.
+Select the Intensity (Bump and Displacement) or Amount (Normal) of the effect, using the respectively named slider.
+Negative values for bump maps. will invert the effect, causing dark areas to stick out and bright areas to be pushed in.

 This area is all about the microscopic roughness of your material, determining how much of the environment you’ll see reflected in its surface.